Back-end Engineering Articles

 hello("Daniel")

-• * In the first line, we've declared the function and the function name, but immediately after the function name, we have a parameter
+* In first line we’ve declared the function and the function name, but immediately after the function name we have a parameter

-• * The parameter is declared inside the parenthesis, and we can give any name we want (unless you use a reserved word).
-We must follow the same convection names that we saw in variable declarations.
+* The parameter is declared inside parenthesis, and we can give any name we want (unless you use a reserved word).
+We have to follow the same convection names that we saw in variable declarations.

-• * Finally, we call the function passing the required parameter.
-If you don't give any value to the parameter, you'll get an error.
+* Finally we call the function passing the required parameter.
+If you don’t pass any value to the parameter you’ll get an error.
 Now we have a more dynamically code

 def hello(name)